The British Council’s Active Citizens aims at intercultural dialogue and sustainable social development.

 The project aims to facilitate social changes through the contribution of individuals who are influential within their community towards achieving sustainable development both locally and globally.
 It provides them with tools and support to better understand how to work with people from diverse backgrounds and avoid conflicts.

-Within the House of Europe programme (funded by the European Union) we also organise Active Citizens Camps - a national platform for youth leaders that help participants to develop their skills and social responsibility, to exchange ideas and experience, and to understand the opportunities and the potential of their communities.
+Within the House of Europe programme (funded by the European Union) we also organised Active Citizens Camps - a national platform for youth leaders that help participants to develop their skills and social responsibility, to exchange ideas and experience, and to understand the opportunities and the potential of their communities.